TANYA'S

 Potassium is an electrolyte (a type of salt), which the body needs in order to function properly at the cellular level.
 If potassium is out of balance, it can affect the muscles, including the heart.

-Cats with CRF usually urinate a lot, and may also vomit, and this can cause loss of potassium, leaving levels low in the cat's body.
-However, a few CRF cats have the opposite problem of too high levels of potassium, particularly if they have high creatinine levels.
+Cats with CKD usually urinate a lot, and may also vomit, and this can cause a loss of potassium, leaving levels low in the cat's body.
+However, a few CKD cats (often, but not always those with high creatinine levels) have the opposite problem of levels of potassium that are too high.

 Low potassium levels (hypokalaemia) can have various effects, such as weakness (especially in the back legs), twitching, hoarseness or constipation.
-Severe cases may be unable to lift their heads because of a weak or stiff neck.
+Severe cases may be unable to lift their heads or have a stiff neck.

-Although the range for potassium often starts at around 3.5, for CRF cats it is recommended to treat low potassium levels when they fall to 4.0 mmol/L/l (US: 4.0 mg/dl) or less The goal is to have a level of around 4.4 mmol/L/l (US: 4.4 mg/dl) or a little higher.
-The usual treatment method is a supplement in the form of a pill, though it does come in other forms too if your cat is difficult to pill.
+Although the range for potassium often starts at around 3.5 mEq/L (US) or 3.5 mmol/l (international), it is often recommended to treat CKD cats for low potassium when the level falls below 4.0 mEq/L (4.0 mmol/l).
+The goal is to have a level of around 4.4 mEq/L (4.4 mmol/l) or a little higher.
+The usual treatment is a potassium supplement in the form of a pill, though it does come in other forms too if your cat is difficult to pill.

-Not all CRF cats have low potassium levels.
-Cats with a level of 4.4 or higher do not usually need supplementation of potassium.
+Not all CKD cats have low potassium levels.
+Cats with a level of 4.4 mEq/L or 4.4 mmol/L or higher do not usually need potassium supplements.
 Cats with high levels of potassium (over 6.0) may experience twitching, seizures, and in the worst case scenario, even a heart attack.

 There is information below about treating high or low potassium levels.

-You can read about potassium in more detail on the What Do All Those Test Results Mean? page.
+You can read about potassium in more detail on the All About Potassium page.

 TCO2

-Acidity levels in the body tend to rise in CRF cats i.e. the body’s pH becomes too low – this is known as metabolic acidosis.
-It is not the same thing as stomach acid, which is excess production of acid in the stomach only.
+Acidity levels in the body tend to become too high in CKD cats i.e. the body’s pH becomes too low — this is known as metabolic acidosis.
+This is not the same thing as gastric hyperacidity, which is excess production of acid in the stomach only.

 Metabolic acidosis can have a variety of effects, including muscle wasting, a bony spine, back leg weakness, vomiting, mouth ulcers, twitching and seizures, so it is very important to diagnose and treat it if it is present.